Goalball: History

+As of 2017, there were 81 competing nations, and 270 international referees.
+By July 2025 (since November 2011), there were 99 competitive nations for men, and 61 nations for women; and 220 international referees.

 Essentials

 Court and ball

 IBSA goalball rules require the field of play to be 18 m long by 9 m wide.
 Goals span the width of the pitch.
 The court is divided into six even sections, 3 by 9 m.
 At either end, just in front of the goal, is the team area.
 Beyond that is each team's landing zone.
 The middle two sections are collectively referred to as the neutral zone.

 The lines of the court are made by placing tape over lengths of twine.
 This makes the line both visual (for officials) and tactile (for players).
 The team area and landing zone, including the boundary, goal lines and high-ball lines, are always marked in this way.
 Furthermore, the team area has six hash marks (three at the front, one on either side, and one on the goal line) to assist with player orientation.

 The ball weighs 1.25 kg and has eight holes and contains several noise bells.
 The ball's diameter is around 24 cm.
 A non-official ball of about 0.9 kg has also been produced by several companies for use by younger players.
-At Paralympic level, the ball has been measured leaving the hand in excess of 60 kph.
+At the Paralympic level, the ball has been measured leaving the hand in excess of 60 kph.
 Despite this, through training and some padding, there are very few injuries.